What to Know About Injuries in NFL

 You may have heard concerns that NFL is becoming a more dangerous sport over time, with player injuries on the increase.

-It is true that more injuries are reported these days than were prior to the mid aughts.
-But that doesn’t point toward the game being played in a more dangerous way.
+It is true that more injuries are reported these days than were prior to now, but that doesn’t point toward the game being played in a more dangerous way.
 It actually just points toward more thorough reporting.

 Contextual Factors to Consider When Conducting Your Analysis

-So, we have talked about how you can read and attempt to interpret injury reports.
+I have now talked about how you can read and attempt to interpret injury reports.
 What the reports say should factor into your betting, but not without context.

-By considering a player’s position, age, and history of injuries, we might be able to guess how likely a reported injury is to exist.
-We also can take a look at whether they were able to practice or not.
+By considering a player’s position, age, and history of injuries, you might be able to guess how likely a reported injury is to exist.
+You also can take a look at whether they were able to practice or not.

-And by considering the type of injury listed, we can assess how likely it is that it will force a player to take time off to heal.
+And by considering the type of injury listed, you can also assess how likely it is that it will force a player to take time off to heal.

 - Watch relevant replays.